What is IO?

 IO:O is the optical imaging component of the IO (Infrared-Optical) suite of instruments, and is a replacement for RATCam that has been the workhorse optical camera for many years.
 It provides a wider field of view and greater sensitivity than RATCam, and when combined with IO:I may eventually allow the ability to almost simultaneously image in both optical and near-infrared bands.

-IO:O's other specifications are listed below.
+IO:O's principal observational specifications are listed below.

 |Detector||4096x4112 pixel e2v CCD 231, deep depletion, Astro ER1 coated|